 To use the cleanser, squeeze a small amount onto your hand and then massage it into your skin.
 You really don’t need much.
 A little goes a long way.

-The cleanser is of weird brown colour but smells quite nice.
+The cleanser is of a weird brown colour but smells quite nice.
 It starts to foam very quickly once you start massaging it into your skin.
 Make sure to focus on the areas of concern, especially any blemishes, to help them heal quicker.
 Take your time to get better results.

-Although the bottle this cleanser comes in is quite small (200ml), the cleanser should last you quite long time as you don’t need much for one use.
+Although the bottle this cleanser comes in is quite small (200ml), the cleanser should last you quite a long time as you don’t need much for one use.
 I’ve been using it for about a month now and I’ve used about 1/3 of it (I use it only in the evenings though).
 If you use it only once a day, it should last you for about 3 months which is not bad at all.

-Just to add that this Antipodes Gel Cleanser is certified vegetarian by the UK Vegetarian Society and of course it’s cruelty-free (Antipodes never test on animals).
+Just to add that this Antipodes Juliet Gel Cleanser is certified vegetarian by the UK Vegetarian Society and of course it’s cruelty-free (Antipodes never test on animals).

-Overall, I found this cleanser really good and I have no complaints about it, maybe just one – I think the product would be easier to use if it came in a bottle with a pump.
+Overall, I found this natural cleanser really good and I have no complaints about it, maybe just one – I think the product would be easier to use if it came in a bottle with a pump.
 However, I am still happy to recommend it to anyone with combination or oily type of skin.

 Have you tried any products from Antipodes yet?
 What did you think of them?